 Heart Opener

-On an emotional level, the heart opener can support you in standing up tall.
-We must continually practice to stand up for ourselves in a balance of facing the world and keep our own values intact.
-The Heart Opener will assist you in this and allow for your heart to stay open to receive the blessings in your life.
+On an emotional level, the heart opener can support you in standing tall.
+We must continually practise standing up for ourselves — facing the world while keeping our own values intact.
+The heart opener assists in this, helping your heart remain open to receive the blessings in your life.

-When you have a rounded back and your chest collapses, it’s a posture of meekness and submission.
-Opening your heart does the exact opposite, telegraphing confidence and authority.
-Spending long hours working at desks, bent over keyboards makes the spine rounded, which causes back pain.
-It is important to counteract this posture with heart openers.
+When your back rounds and your chest collapses, it creates a posture of meekness and submission.
+Opening your heart does the opposite, signalling confidence and authority.
+Long hours at desks, bent over keyboards, often lead to a rounded spine and back pain — making it essential to counteract this posture with heart openers.

-If your heart is closed down for protection purposes after a period of pain or hurt, the heart will need to practice trust again to open again, to receive again.
-This pose is a subtle, but powerful practice for doing just that - in your own private space and time.
+If your heart has closed for protection after a period of pain or hurt, it needs gentle practice to trust, open, and receive again.
+This pose offers a subtle but powerful way to do just that — in your own private space and time.

 THE POSE